-MassHealth has the right to recover the value of "community" benefits that it provided on behalf of a recipient after age 55.
-MassHealth can also recover for long-term care or nursing home benefits provided on behalf of a recipient of any age.
+MassHealth can recover for long-term care or nursing home benefits provided on behalf of a recipient of any age.
 Recovery, however, is limited under current law to collecting from the recipient's probate estate and, in the case of the recipient's home, can only be pursued if there is no surviving spouse, child under age 18, or disabled child of any age living in the home.

 If the recipient owns real property, MassHealth may place a lien on such real property for the amount of funds expended on the recipient's behalf after the recipient reaches age 55.
-This lien may be placed on the recipient's real property (including, but not limited to, his or her primary residence) even before the recipient's death, provided that all the following conditions are met:
+This lien may be placed on the recipient's real property (including, but not limited to, their primary residence) even before the recipient's death, provided that all the following conditions are met: